alanxoc3/alanxoc3.github.io/_posts/2019-06-25-efficient-pico-8-outline.md

 out the demo here:

 {% include pico8.html name="efficient_outline" %}

+This algorithm uses 50% less CPU than the first algorithm shared.
+Besides using more tokens, there is another catch.
+If you study the algorithm, you'll notice that crescent and hollow shaped objects will get filled instead of outlined.
+The green arrow below would be the first algorithm, while the red arrow would be this rectangle algorithm.

+{% include img.html src="/res/img/efficient_outline_moon.png" %}

 I am going to be using this in my [Zeldo](https://twitter.com/alanxoc3/status/1086413617497423872) game in the